Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 It was serious hot.
 We pull over at River Canyon Park in Arizona to wait until the sun goes down.
 We hydrate, rest and wait in the shade.

 About a half hour after the sun sinks behind the tall rock cliffs we take off.
-It was I think hotter then before.
+It was hotter then before.
 We blast down to Vegas.
-75 MPH is the speed limit but I tried to keep it around 65.
+75 MPH is the speed limit but I try to keep it at 65.
 The tires have to be running super hot.
-I didn’t want tire problems with Heidi on board.
+I don't want tire problems with Heidi on board.

 Warning on the Road:

 Riding toward Vegas on I-15 there are long stretches of nothing.
 Well we were on a big long stretch and it was dark.
-My butt was falling off and I had to stop.
-We took the first exit and pulled off the shoulder at the end of the ramp.
-I just had to dismount for a while.
-We took off our helmets when another older car pulled over just where we did.
-It just stood there with it’s headlights pointing at us.
-About twenty yards from us I could see figures in the headlights.
-At first I was kind of pissed about the headlights pointing at us, than I got a feeling that this could be a bad thing.
-I told Heidi to get on the bike ASAP and let’s get out of here.
-Before we're gone another car pulled up next to the other car.
+My butt was falling off and I have to stop.
+We take the first exit and pull off the shoulder at the end of the ramp.
+I just have to dismount for a while.
+We take off our helmets when another older car pulls over just where we did.
+It just parks there with it’s headlights pointing at us.
+Twenty yards from us I can see figures in the headlights.
+At first I was kind of pissed about the headlights pointing at us, than I get a feeling that this could be a bad situation.
+I tell Heidi to get on the bike ASAP and let’s get out of here.
+Before we're gone another car pulls up next to the other car.
 We get the heck out of there.

 This may have been nothing but either way we put ourselves in a bad situation just 30 miles outside of Vegas, where a lot of desperate people are.
-If your gut says there is something Not Right, take action.
-It’s better to be safe then sorry.
+If your gut says there is something Not Right, take action, your gut has thousands of years of survival geology built in.
+And it’s better to be safe then sorry.

 Vegas Baby!